House System - King Henry VIII School

 Houses compete for the Band Trophy, with competitions running throughout the year in a range of extra-curricular events that encourage all students to participate.
 The different competitions give a sense of achievement both inside and outside of the classroom and opportunities to develop social, intellectual, physical and practical skills.

-A 20-minute theatrical performance of a play of the House’s choosing.
+A 20-minute theatrical performance of a play.
 Again, student produced, directed and organised.
-This year we had Shakespeare, Dickens and Lewis Caroll amongst the performances.
+This year we had Grease.
+101 Dalmatians and The Little Mermaid amongst the performances.

-We head to Warwick University Athletics Stadium in the last week of the Summer Term for this defining day in the House Calendar.
+We head to the School field in the last week of the Summer Term for this defining day in the House Calendar.
 There are many points available for this ‘Golden League’ style athletics meet.

 On the first Wednesday afternoon on the summer term, the whole school heads over to the War Memorial Park to take part in this event.
 Everyone runs the course to try and gain points for their House.